Prag8855/aab/content/guides/german-health-insurance/for-employees.md

 Date_created: 2025-06-02
 ---

-This guide helps you choose the best health insurance to [work in Germany](/guides/find-a-job-in-berlin).
+To [work in Germany](/guides/find-a-job-in-berlin), you need health insurance.
+This guide helps you choose the best health insurance for employees.

 {% include "_blocks/tableOfContents.html" %}